 Much success has been gained by researchers in harmonic analysis and other fields by exploiting generic sparsity via regularization.
 Yet little progress has been made on representing and learning specific sparsity patterns.
 The sparse random field model studied in this paper is a candidate for such a representation.
-This paper provides a computational core for learning and sampling from such a model.
+This paper provides a computational core for sampling from and learning such a model.